 Federal Work Study

-- Work Study - A federal work program to assist students with payment of educational costs.
-A
+- Work Study - Title IV federal work program to assist students with payment of educational costs.

 of the FAFSA.
 Note: Students are paid directly for work study hours earned and funds

 cannot be subtracted from the student account balance.

 - Federal Stafford Loan (Subsidized and Unsubsidized) - Title IV Student loan for students.
 Interest for Stafford Loans is 3.68% for the

 2013-2014 academic year.
 Repayment begins 6 months after graduation or ceasing half-time